Aman-mania/EDA_Clustering_DS/README.md

-# Zeotap Data Science Intern Assignment
+# Data Science Algorithms Implementation

-This repository contains the solutions for the assignment provided by Zeotap for the Data Science Intern role.
+This repository contains the suolution implemntation for some common and most relevant Data Science algoritms like EDA, Clusteriing and Lookalike.
+More algorithms will be implemented and updated here.

 ## Project Overview